-“We realized the significance of this landmark and worked very closely under MPA’s guidance to ensure the safety of the lighthouse while assuring the wellbeing of those involved,” said Joe Farrell, Jr., President of RESOLVE Marine Group.
+“We realized the significance of this landmark and worked very closely under MPA’s guidance to ensure the safety of the lighthouse while assuring the wellbeing of those involved,” said Joe Farrell, Jr., President of RESOLVE Marine.

 Always proactive and innovative, the MPA guided RESOLVE Marine in securing a crew that included an expert explosives team from the United States.
 This team inspected, reviewed, and planned the entire operation, while ensuring it was handled accurately and safely.